gurveersarai/Sauce-Labs-App-Mobile-Automation-WebdriverIO-and-Appium-Framework/README.md

 - Capture screenshots on failures
 - Keep tests atomic and independent
 - Use page object model or abstraction for maintainability
-- Use page object model or abstraction for maintainability